Add To Favorites

 Document how things change over time by creating a layered-tab book with Crayola® Watercolor illustrations.

-Choose one example of how passing time has changed a familiar place, animal, situation, or group.
+Students choose one example of how passing time has changed a familiar place, animal, situation, or group.
 For example, if you have a younger brother or sister, think about how your family has changed since that child was born.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.